maulanaakbardj/Home_Agriculture_Monitoring_System/ML/README.md

 * range 0.2 and do a Horizontal flip

 # Creating Convolutional Neural Network Structure
 After creating the generator dataset, then we create a neural network.
-We use transfer learning from Tensorflow Keras. in this project we use Xception for related papers can be read
+We use transfer learning from Tensorflow Keras. in this project we use Xception for related papers can be read [Xception: Deep Learning with Depthwise Separable Convolutions (CVPR 2017)](https://arxiv.org/abs/1610.02357)

 # Compile model
 * Optimizer = is the optimization method used.